Suitable for experimenters for 30m and shorter wavelengths, say 20m or maybe 17m up to 250W SSB power.

 I have tested this with a 40m inverted V dipole using 1.2mm equipment hook-up wire with a spec of 7 x 0.2mm strands.
 I soldered the coax directly to the wire to cut any weight down at the feedpoint and used Aircell 5 coax (very light but similar spec to RG213) to good effect.
 But this pole will not accept a heavy head-load.

 Supporting your vertical: Find yourself a circa 35mm hoseclamp.
 Undo the clamp completely and slip over some 8mm / 10mm aquarium (which will protect your pole too) then do it back up.
 Make this into a guy-point by attaching three strands of paracord to this hoseclamp and then guy it out 120 degrees apart with some camping guy stakes.
 Fit the clamp directly ABOVE the last lower section.
-Of course, you can just bungee cord it to a gatepost / tree etc. Easy.
+Of course, you can just bungee cord it to a gatepost / tree etc.

-PS – There’s some review on eHam too and remember there’s a lifetime warranty on this, so if you break it what ever the reason, send me a pic of the broken one and I’ll ship you another one at cost.
+Remember there’s a lifetime warranty on this, so if you break it what ever the reason, send me a pic of the broken one and I’ll ship you another one at cost.

 Enjoy your radio!